Karakoram: Exploration

 Floral surveys were carried out in the Shyok River catchment and from Panamik to Turtuk village by Chandra Prakash Kala during 1999 and 2000.

 Geology and glaciers

 The Karakoram is in one of the world's most geologically active areas, at the plate boundary between the Indo-Australian plate and the Eurasian plate.
 A significant part, somewhere between 28 and 50 percent, of the Karakoram Range is glaciated, covering an area of more than 15,000 sqkm, compared to between 8 and 12 percent of the Himalaya and 2.2 percent of the Alps.
 Mountain glaciers may serve as an indicator of climate change, advancing and receding with long-term changes in temperature and precipitation.
 The Karakoram glaciers are slightly retreating, unlike the Himalayas, where glaciers are losing mass at a significantly higher rate, many Karakoram glaciers are covered in a layer of rubble which insulates the ice from the warmth of the sun.
 Where there is no such insulation, the rate of retreat is high.
+Some recent studies reveal slight increase or stability in glacier mass in central and western Karakoram, termed by some scholars as "Karakoram Anomaly", contrasting with eastern Karakoram where glaciers were found to be retreating.
+Notable glaciers in Karakoram include: